Marine Corps Base Camp Lejeune: Drinking water contamination

-Camp LeJeune Justice Act of 2022
+Camp Lejeune Justice Act of 2022

-Efforts to create a Camp LeJeune Justice Act in 2021 failed, but the effort was renewed in 2022 when Camp LeJeune Justice Act became Section 706 of the SFC Heath Robinson Honoring Our PACT Act, H.R.
+Efforts to create a Camp Lejeune Justice Act in 2021 failed, but the effort was renewed in 2022 when Camp Lejeune Justice Act became Section 706 of the SFC Heath Robinson Honoring Our PACT Act, H.R.
 3967.
 The U.S. House passed H.R.
 3967 on March 3, 2022, by a vote of 256–174.
 The U.S. Senate passed H.R.
 3967 with some minor amendments on June 16, 2022, by a vote of 84–14.
-Following the bill’s passage in the U.S. Senate, President Biden's White House made a celebratory statement that included mention of Camp LeJeune victims.
+Following the bill's passage in the U.S. Senate, President Biden's White House made a celebratory statement that included mention of Camp Lejeune victims.
 There were constitutional taxation problems with the amended version and a "blue slip" was issued causing the matter to return to the U.S. House.
 The U.S. House made the changes necessary to avoid the constitutional issue and passed the PACT Act on July 13, 2022, by a vote of 342–88.
 This new PACT Act was repackaged as S. 3373 with the Camp LeJeune Justice Act set as Section 804.
-Some Republican senators changed their votes and refused cloture on July 27, 2022, by a vote of 55-42.
-After several days of veterans protesting at the Capitol, there was another vote on S. 3373 and this time it passed by a vote of 86-11 on August 2, 2022.
+Some Republican senators changed their votes and refused cloture on July 27, 2022, by a vote of 55–42.
+After several days of veterans protesting at the Capitol, there was another vote on S. 3373 and this time it passed by a vote of 86–11 on August 2, 2022.
 The bill was signed into law by President Biden on August 10, 2022.

-This law passed in its final form in both houses of Congress with a higher percentage of the vote than the 14th Amendment to the U.S. Constitution when it passed.
-Public Law 117-168, SEC.
-804; 136 Stat.
-1802-1804.

-The language of Section 804 provides for monetary relief for those injured by exposure to the Camp LeJeune base and its toxic water.
+The language of Section 804 provides for monetary relief for those injured by exposure to the Camp Lejeune base and its toxic water.
 Thirty days of "living" or "working" or "otherwise" being exposed between 1953 and 1987 is the prerequisite for compensation.
 This includes in-utero exposure.
-Harms must be demonstrated and they must be associated with some condition caused by the base toxicants.
-Some of the possible conditions may include those listed for the Janey Ensminger Act of 2012.
+Harms must be demonstrated and must be associated with some condition caused by the base toxicants.
+Some possible conditions may include those listed for the Janey Ensminger Act of 2012.
 38 C.F.R.
 17.400(b).